mehtapparkinson/CATalogue/README.md

   - `breed`: New breed of the cat
   - `age`: New age of the cat
   - `gender`: New gender of the cat
-  - `isAdopted`: Boolean indicating the updated adoption status of the cat
+  - `adopted`: Boolean indicating the updated adoption status of the cat
 - **Response**: A JSON object with the updated details of the cat.

 ### 7. `DELETE /cats/{id}` 🙀